Is it safe for kids to get the flu and COVID vaccines at the same time? - NewsBreak

 - Fatigue

 Flu shots are developed to protect against the four most common influenza viruses.
-The CDC says the flu most commonly peaks in February.
+The CDC says the flu most commonly peaks in February.2 children fall from building at ‘great height,’ 1 dies; 2 adults arrested

 Comments / 0